The

 is the ideal industrial material.
 No other metal has silver's combined

-thermal conductivity as well, or can reflect light and endure such extreme
+and thermal conductivity as well, or can reflect light and endure

-temperature changes.
-Jet engines of today and tomorrow can depend on
+such extreme temperature changes.
+Jet engines of today and tomorrow

-silver-coated bearings for their performance and safety.
-All major jet
+can depend on silver-coated bearings for their performance and safety.

-which provide critical fail-safe lubrication required by the Federal
+silver bearings, which provide critical fail-safe lubrication required

 Printed